The Complete Guide to Buying a Chaise Lounge

 • Aluminum is tough, resilient, and easy to maintain.

-• Your chaise lounge can be left outside all year-round, with no ill effects.
+• Your chaise lounge can be left outside all year round.

-• It is highly durable and completely resistant to water and rust.
+• It is highly durable and highly resistant to water and rust.

 • Lightweight construction means it can be vulnerable to gusts of wind.